ResetXPDR/MSFS2020_AutoFPS/MSFS2020_AutoFPS/README.md

     - TLOD Minimum - VFR 100% of your current MSFS TLOD setting, IFR 50%
     - TLOD Maximum - VFR 300% of your current MSFS TLOD setting, IFR 200%
     - TLOD Min + - enabled
-    - Decrease Cloud Quality - enabled
+    - Decrease Cloud Quality - enabled and with TLOD activation method
     - Cloud Recovery TLOD
       - 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
       - If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
     - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
     - Pause when MSFS loses focus - disabled, unless using FG then enabled
 - Expert Settings
-  - FPS Automation Method - FPS Sensitivity generally gives better results and hence is the default.
+  - Auto Method - FPS Sensitivity generally gives better results and hence is the default.
 Use FPS Tolerance if you experience stuttering issues.
+Use Auto TLOD if you are using an FPS cap and it interferes with setting a suitable target FPS.
     - FPS Sensitivity (v0.4.2 and later) - smaller changes more often.
       - Determines how sensitive the app will be to the variance between your current and target FPS.
       - Also determines the largest TLOD step size you will see, being double the FPS sensitivity number.